supabase/auth-helpers/src/nextjs/README.md

 - `/api/auth/user`: You can fetch user profile information in JSON format.

-- `/api/auth/logout`: Your Next.js application logs out the user. (you can optionally pass a `returnTo` parameter to return to a custom relative URL after logout, eg `/api/auth/logout?returnTo=/login`).
+- `/api/auth/logout`: Your Next.js application logs out the user.
+You can optionally pass a `returnTo` parameter to return to a custom relative URL after logout, eg `/api/auth/logout?returnTo=/login`.
+This will overwrite the logout `returnTo` option specified `handleAuth()`

 Wrap your `pages/_app.js` component with the `UserProvider` component: